OpenNebula/docs/source/design_and_installation/quick_starts/qs_ubuntu_kvm.rst

 ``Sunstone`` listens only in the loopback interface by default for security reasons.
 To change it edit ``/etc/one/sunstone-server.conf`` and change ``:host: 127.0.0.1`` to ``:host: 0.0.0.0``.

-Now we must restart the Sunstone:
+Now we must restart Sunstone:

 .. code::